Code2Life/http-adapter/README.md

 - HTTP adaptor, such as transform webhook request to another
 - request relay, it could be HTTP proxy for another server
 - mock server, it could be a mock server if no relay configurations set
-- develop dynamic HTTP interface, BFF(backend for frontend)
+- dynamic HTTP interface, as BFF(backend for frontend) or API Gateway

 ## Demo
+todo

+## Architecture
 todo

 ## Quick Start